Prasannaram2k4/chart-session-tracker-bot/README.md

 - Set your trading category (Indices, Commodities, Forex Majors/Crosses, All).
 - Automatically detects Forex trading sessions based on your timezone.
-- Announce your current status in a `#status` channel.
+- Announce your current status in a #status channel.
-- Mark yourself done via command or interactive button.
+- Mark yourself done via command or button.
 - Status auto-expires after 12 hours to keep things clean.

 ---